davidservose/urlshortener/README.md

 2. `/v1/<short_url>` which redirects to the original url.

 The data storage layer is a sqllite database accessed through sqlalchemy to demonstrate data access patterns, persistence, and modularity.

+The hash function is `Adler32`, which was chosen for it's short hash values of the size of an integer, as well as it's

 ## Future Work